timothymcmackin/tezos-hackathon-jump-start/README.md

 Tezos lets you create your own tokens, including:

 - Fungible tokens, which are interchangeable and accounts can own any amount of, like tez
-- Non-fungible tokens (NFTs), which are unique digital assets that can represent ownership of something
+- Non-fungible tokens (NFTs), which are unique digital assets that can represent ownership of something specific
 - Stablecoins, which are tied to the price of fiat currencies such as USD and EUR
 - Wrapped tokens, which represent tokens from another blockchain or another standard